The Psychiatric Eye

-We are now accepting articles for the spring edition of the London Division Newsletter, The Psychiatric Eye.
+We are now accepting articles for the Autumn edition of the London Division Newsletter, The Psychiatric Eye.

-The theme for this edition is Global Mental Health.
+The theme for this edition is "Creative and play therapies".

 We welcome your contribution to this theme and as always we also have the following features to which you can contribute articles:

 - Conference Watch – conferences you have attended related to psychiatry